 Chemotherapy for another cancer.
 Some drugs used to treat cancer, including alkylating agents and anthracyclines, may increase the risk of developing a secondary cancer, usually osteosarcoma.

 Benign tumors or other bone conditions.
 Paget’s disease of the bone may lead to osteosarcoma.
 Other noncancerous bone diseases, such as fibrous dysplasia, may increase the risk of osteosarcoma.

 Different factors cause different types of cancer.
 Researchers continue to look into what factors cause bone sarcoma, including ways to prevent it.
 Currently, there is no known way to prevent bone sarcoma.

-Early detection offers the best chance for successful treatment, so people with known risk factors are encouraged to visit the doctor regularly and discuss their personal risk for developing bone sarcoma.
-This includes people with Li-Fraumeni syndrome, retinoblastoma, or other conditions in which the risk of sarcoma is inherited.
+Early detection offers the best chance for successful treatment, so people with known risk factors are encouraged to visit their doctor regularly and discuss their personal risk for developing bone sarcoma.
+This includes people with Li-Fraumeni syndrome, retinoblastoma, or other conditions in which the risk of sarcoma is inherited (see above).
 Talk with your health care team for more information about your personal risk of cancer.
-Still, most bone sarcomas occur in people with no known risk factors.
+Still, most bone sarcoma occurs in people with no known risk factors.